OblivionBox/NullForge/README.md

 # 🕶️ NullForge

-**NullForge** is a sleek, privacy-oriented file shredder designed to permanently erase digital traces with style.
-Whether you're wiping documents, vaporizing directories, or securing sensitive files—NullForge offers fast, flexible destruction backed by a clean dark mode UI.
+**NullForge** is a stealth-grade, dark-themed file shredder designed for permanent data obliteration.
+Whether you're wiping sensitive files or purging entire directories, NullForge gives you full control over how deeply your data gets destroyed.

 ---

-## 🔒 Features
+## 🚀 Alpha 1.0.0 Highlights

-- 🗂 **Multi-file shredding** with batch selection
+- 🗂 Multi-file shredder with batch selection
-- 📦 **Folder support** via zip-then-shred flow
+- 📦 Folder zip-and-shred process for deep deletion
-- 🔁 **Customizable overwrite passes** (choose your level of paranoia)
+- 🔁 Customizable overwrite passes (e.g. 7, 35)
-- 🖤 **Dark mode GUI** for sleek visibility and zero glare
+- 🖤 Dark mode GUI with smooth layout
-- ✅ **"Done" confirmation pop-ups** for completed operations
+- ✅ End-of-operation “Done” confirmation boxes
-- 🎯 **Packaged `.exe` with embedded icon** via `auto-py-to-exe`
+- 🗃 Standalone `.exe` with custom icon built via PyInstaller

 ---

-## 🚀 How to Use
+## 🧾 How to Use

-1. **Download `NullForge.exe`** from the Releases section
+1. Download `NullForge.exe` from the **Releases** section
-2. **Double-click to launch** the app—no install needed
+2. Double-click to open the GUI
-3. Choose your files or folders
+3. Choose files or folders to destroy
-4. Enter how many overwrite passes you want (e.g. 7 or 35)
+4. Enter overwrite pass count
-5. Shred with confidence—nothing's coming back

-> ⚠️ Warning: Once shredded, files and folders cannot be recovered.
-NullForge is built for *serious* digital deletion.
+5. Execute and watch data disappear

+> ⚠️ Files deleted by NullForge **cannot be recovered**.
+Proceed with caution.

 ---

-## 💻 Tech Stack

-- Python 3.x
-- `tkinter` (GUI)
-- `secrets`, `os`, `zipfile`, `tempfile` (file operations)
-- Packaged with `auto-py-to-exe`

----

-## 📄 License

-**No license provided.
-All rights reserved.**

-You may use NullForge for personal purposes only.
-Redistribution, modification, or commercial use is not permitted without prior written consent.

----

-## 🔗 Creator
+## 🔐 File Integrity

+To verify your download, check the **SHA-256** hash:
+SHA For .exe is sha256:59d6d6847318f08bbe5c30d49b154092afb347a8af7cf8542befeeffe3ef01be